aureliasegarra/InvaderGame/README.md

 - Work in progress

 ## Project
 Projet realised during my programming study in O'clock.

 ### Purpose
+- Design a JavaScript application to reproduce a famous game
 - Play with CSS
 - Work with function, DOM's elements and eventListener, loop and form.